clojusc/env-ini/README.md

 clojusc.env-ini.dev=> (env-ini/get data :my-env-key :mysection :my-ini-key)
 ```

-This would result in the environment variable `MY_ENV_KEY` being changed.
+This would result in the environment variable `MY_ENV_KEY` being looked up.
 If
-and only if a nil result was obtained, would the loaded Config/INI data be
+and only if a nil result was obtained, the loaded Config/INI data would be
 checked for the value associated with the `:my-ini-key` key in the section
 `:mysection`.